The Kitchen Facelift Company

 2. The Decline of Freestanding Stoves — Freestanding stoves have been hugely popular in the past, and they

-remain so in 2020.
+remain so.
 However, their market share is declining.

 3. The Decline of the Side by Side Refrigerator-Freezer — While this is the most popular refrigerator / freezer